RxSwiftCommunity/RxGRDB/README.md

 <details>
   <summary><strong>Asynchronously write in the database</strong></summary>

-Those observables complete after the database has been updated.
+This observable completes after the database has been updated.

 ```swift
 // Single<Void>